 STUDENT HANDBOOK: Policies and Procedures

-Please note: Any complaint determined by the Title IX coordinator to fall within the jurisdiction of the Sexual Harassment, Sexual Misconduct, Domestic Violence, Dating Violence, and Stalking Policies and Procedures must be brought pursuant to that policy.
+Please note: Any complaint determined by the Title IX coordinator to fall within the jurisdiction of the Sexual Harassment, Sexual Misconduct, Domestic Violence, Dating Violence, and Stalking Policies and Procedures must be reported according to that policy.